amueller69/Law-School-Notes/Fall-2018/Torts/05-Causation.md

 ## Cause-in-Fact

+### But For Causation Test

-* But For Causation Test: 'But for the D’s conduct, would the injury have occurred?'
+* 'But for the D’s conduct, would the injury have occurred?'
 * 3 Steps
   1. Identify the D’s wrongful conduct
   1. What is the injury for which P is seeking redress? - Can only recover for injuries that he/she suffered
   1. Holding everything else constant, 'What would have happened had D not engaged in wrongful conduct?
 Injury?'
 * Plaintiff would not have been injured but for defendant’s conduct
 * The defense will try to show that there was a break between chain of events from the breach of duty to injury
-  * Plaintiff will collapse all incidents together
+* Where a negligent act increases the chances that a particular type of accident would occur, and such an accident does in fact occur, a court may conclude that the negligent conduct was the cause of the injury.
 * This is a **counterfactual inquiry**: What would have happened if defendant had acted reasonably?
 If the injury would still have happened, than the negligence was not the cause in fact of the injury.
 * Restatement (Third) §26 - Factual Cause
   > Conduct is a factual cause of harm when the harm would not have occurred absent the conduct...
   > Comment b. - Factual Cause can also be described as a necessary condition for the outcome
   > Comment c.
 Conduct need only be one of multiple factual causes of the other's harm

-### [*N.Y.
+#### [*N.Y.
 Central R.R. vs. Grimstad*][N.Y.]

-* Barge was in the port and P fell into the water when a tug bumped the boat.
+Barge was in the port and P fell into the water when a tug bumped the boat.
 P wife went to find a life preserve to throw overboard to husband.
 Boat did not have life preserve.
-* Judgment for D because even though a breach of duty was found, it could not be said that but for the life preserve being on the boat the husband would have survived
-  * Court - "We think it's a question about which reasonable men might at least differ whether [P] would have been saved had [a life preserver] been there."
-  * Hence **no factual cause**
-* While it may be foreseeable to see that an injury will result because of no life preserve, you cannot use this test in linking breach of duty to causation of injury.
+Judgment for D because even though a breach of duty was found, it could not be said that but for the life preserve being on the boat the husband would have survived.
+Court asserts, "We think it's a question about which reasonable men might at least differ whether [P] would have been saved had [a life preserver] been there."
+Hence, court held it was **no factual cause**.
+While it may be foreseeable to see that an injury will result because of no life preserve, you cannot use this test in linking breach of duty to causation of injury.

-* Where a negligent act increases the chances that a particular type of accident would occur, and such an accident does in fact occur, a court may conclude that the negligent conduct was the cause of the injury.

-### [*Zuchowicz v.
+#### [*Zuchowicz v.
 US*][Zuchowicz]

 * P was given a prescription for twice maximum recommended dosage of Danocrine
 * After stopping dosage, P was diagnosed with rare disease PPH and died two years later